AnnikaLindh/Controllable_Region_Pointer_Advancement/README.md

 ---

 ##### DEPENDENCIES
- * Python 3.5.3 or later.
-(Needs to be a build that supports torchvision.)
+ * Python 3.7

+   (The code still works with Python 3.5.3 but the speaksee metrics library will attempt to install the latest versions of some libraries that now require 3.7+.)

  * unzip (apt-get install unzip if it's missing)